More than 100 soldiers killed or injured in Taliban attack on Afghan base

 - Raid by Taliban fighters was at army base near Afghanistan's third-largest city

-(CNN)Taliban fighters dressed in military uniforms raided an army base in northern Afghanistan, raking it with gunfire in an hours-long attack Friday and killing or injuring more than 100 soldiers, officials said.
+(CNN)Taliban fighters dressed in military uniforms raided an army base in northern Afghanistan, raking it with gunfire in an hours-long attack that killed or injured more than 100 soldiers, officials said.

-The attack started as soldiers were observing Friday prayers at a base near Mazar-e Sharif, the country's third-largest city, the Afghan military said.
+The attack started as soldiers were observing Friday prayers at Camp Shaheen near Mazar-e Sharif, the country's third-largest city, the Afghan military said.

+As many as 140 people may have been killed in the attack, sources close to the situation told CNN.
+The sources are officials who requested anonymity so as not to interfere with the Ministry of Defense or Ministry of Interior, which are responsible for reporting official tolls.

 Dawlat Waziri, an Afghan Ministry of Defense spokesman, declined to give a more precise accounting of dead and injured but said one would be released later.